NanoComp/meep/doc/docs/Scheme_Tutorials/Frequency_Domain_Solver.md

 # Frequency Domain Solver
 ---

 This tutorial demonstrates Meep's [frequency-domain solver](../Scheme_User_Interface/#frequency-domain-solver) which is used to compute the fields produced in a geometry in response to a [continuous-wave (CW) source](https://en.wikipedia.org/wiki/Continuous_wave).
-For details regarding this feature, refer to this [FAQ](../FAQ/#what-is-meeps-frequency-domain-solver-and-how-does-it-work).
-This example involves using the frequency-domain solver to compute the fields of a ring resonator which has been described in a [separate tutorial](Basics/#modes-of-a-ring-resonator).
+For details on how this feature works, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
+This example involves using the frequency-domain solver to compute the fields of a ring resonator which has been described in [Basics/Modes of a Ring Resonator](Basics/#modes-of-a-ring-resonator).
 We will verify that the error in the computed fields decreases monotonically with decreasing tolerance of the iterative solver.

 Usage of the frequency-domain solver involves only two changes to the [original simulation](https://github.com/stevengj/meep/blob/master/scheme/examples/ring.ctl): (1) replace the Gaussian-pulse source with a [continuous source](../Scheme_User_Interface/#source), and (2) turn on complex fields since, by default, real fields are used.
 Everything else remains unchanged.